kaperys/bttldnbnd.co/reviews/_posts/2021-05-11-wild-turkey-rare-breed-bourbon-review.md

 <!--more-->

-First released in 1991, Rare Breed has seen four label iterations but has stayed true to Wild Turkey's traditional mashbill of 75% Indiana corn, 13% North East German rye, and 12% Minnesotan malted barley, which is used for all of their bourbons.
+First released in 1991, Rare Breed has seen four label iterations but has stayed true to Wild Turkey's traditional mashbill of 75% Indiana corn, 13% North East German rye, and 12% Minnesotan malted barley (all non-GMO), which is used for all of their bourbons.
 Although the label bears no age statement, Wild Turkey brand ambassadors have previously confirmed the blend contains 6, 8 and 12 year old bourbons.

 > Uncut with water, Rare Breed is an uncompromised Kentucky bourbon with tones of sweet tobacco and hints of orange and mint, making it a remarkably smooth whiskey legend
 >